-Pharmaceutical Care Network Europe (PCNE) defines the medication review as "...a structured evaluation of a patient's medicines with the aim of optimizing medicines use and improving health outcomes".8 Pharmacists play an essential role in medication review, detecting, and resolving drug-related problems (DRPs) on the level of patients and/or healthcare professionals.9 DRPs were associated with medication errors, adverse drug events, and adverse drug reactions (ADRs).10-11 Age, sex, presence of comorbidities, the number of drugs, and length of hospital stay are related factors for DRP.10 Medication review services have also been provided for COVID-19 patients by clinical pharmacists.1
+Pharmaceutical Care Network Europe (PCNE) defines the medication review as "a structured evaluation of a patient's medicines with the aim of optimizing medicines use and improving health outcomes".
+Pharmacists play an essential role in medication review, detecting, and resolving drug-related problems (DRPs) on the level of patients and/or healthcare professionals.
+DRPs are associated with medication errors, adverse drug events, and adverse drug reactions (ADRs).
+Age, sex, presence of comorbidities, the number of drugs, and length of hospital stay are related factors for DRP.
+Medication review services have also been provided for COVID-19 patients by clinical pharmacists.

-Clinical pharmacy postgraduate education program (M.Sc. and Ph.D.) has been maintained in Turkey since 1991.
-Clinical pharmacist specialist education and training program has been started by the Turkish Ministry of Health in 2018.
-However, clinical pharmacy services are not included as essential requirements at the hospitals in Turkey yet.
+Postgraduate education programs in clinical pharmacy (M.Sc. and Ph.D.) has been maintained in Türkiye since 1991.
+A clinical pharmacist specialist education and training program was initiated by the Republic of Türkiye Ministry of Health in 2018.
+However, clinical pharmacy services are not yet included as essential requirements at hospitals in Türkiye.

-To our best knowledge, this is one of the first studies determining the DRPs in patients admitted to COVID-19 inpatient services at the first wave of the COVID-19 pandemic in Turkey.
-It is aimed to identify DRPs by clinical pharmacist-led medication review in patients admitted to COVID-19 inpatient services at the first wave of the COVID-19 pandemic and evaluate the physicians' acceptance rate of the pharmacist's recommendation.
+To the best of our knowledge, this is one of the first studies determining DRPs in patients admitted to COVID-19 inpatient services during the first wave of the COVID-19 pandemic in Türkiye.
+This study aimed to identify DRPs by clinical pharmacist-led medication review in patients admitted to COVID-19 inpatient services during the first wave of the COVID-19 pandemic and evaluate the physicians' acceptance rate of the pharmacist's recommendation.

-METHODS
+MATERIALS AND METHODS

-This retrospective cross-sectional study was conducted in COVID-19 inpatient services, including infectious diseases, pulmonary medicine, and internal medicine wards of a tertiary university hospital in Istanbul, Turkey, for three months (between March 2020 and June 2020).
-All patients (>18 years old) hospitalized for confirmed or probable COVID-19, stayed at the hospital more than 24 hours, used at least one drug during their hospitalization, and received the clinical pharmacist-led medication review service during their hospitalization were included.
-The patients transferred to the intensive care unit during the first 24 hours of their hospitalization were excluded from the study.
-Our study was conducted in 4 clinics; the total number of beds is 60 and a total of 8 doctors, 2 doctors in each clinic, worked.
-3 clinical pharmacists worked in the clinics alternately, while 3 clinical pharmacists supported the study remotely.
+This retrospective cross-sectional study was conducted in COVID-19 inpatient services, including infectious diseases, pulmonary medicine, and internal medicine wards of a tertiary university hospital in İstanbul, Türkiye, for three months (between March 2020 and June 2020).
+All patients (> 18 years old) hospitalized for confirmed or probable COVID-19, who stayed at the hospital for more than 24 hours, used at least one drug during their hospitalization, and received the clinical pharmacist-led medication review service during their hospitalization were included.
+Patients transferred to the intensive care unit during the first 24 hours of hospitalization were excluded from the study.
+Our study was conducted in 4 clinics; the total number of beds was 60 and 8 doctors, 2 doctors in each clinic, worked.
+Three clinical pharmacists worked in the clinics alternately, while 3 clinical pharmacists supported the study remotely.
+The study protocol was approved by the local Clinical Research Ethical Committee of the Marmara University Faculty of Medicine (approval number: 09.2020.668, date: 12.06.2020).

-Six clinical pharmacy residents provided medication review services during their education and training at XXX University in the COVID-19 pandemic.
+Six clinical pharmacy residents provided medication review services during their education and training at Marmara

+University during the COVID-19 pandemic.
 DRPs were evaluated and recorded by at least two different clinical pharmacists based on electronic hospital records and clinical pharmacist notes.
-Drug-related problems detected by the clinical pharmacist were verbally made to the physician.
+Drug-related problems detected by the clinical pharmacist were verbally reported to the physician.

-Patient's demographic (including age and sex), clinical (including comorbidities), and laboratory data [including complete blood count, LDH, creatinine, coagulation tests, procalcitonin, CRP], the result of real-time reverse transcription-polymerase chain reaction (real-time RT-PCR) test from nasopharyngeal specimens were anonymously recorded to the patient follow and evaluation form.
-Biochemical data were recorded on the first day of hospitalization of the patient.
-In all patients, Charlson Comorbidity Index was calculated.12
+The patient's demographic (including age and sex), clinical (including comorbidities), and laboratory data (including complete blood count, lactate dehydrogenase, creatinine, coagulation tests, procalcitonin, C-reactive protein), the result of real-time reverse transcriptase-polymerase chain reaction (PCR) test from nasopharyngeal specimens were anonymously recorded to the patient follow-up and evaluation form.
+Biochemical data were recorded on the first day of hospitalization.
+In all patients, the Charlson comorbidity index was calculated.12